Which alterations do I need permission for?

 - Fitting of a water meter

-- Small garden sheds (less than 10x8') within the property boundary and with no water/power supply
+- Small wooden garden sheds (less than 10x8') within the property boundary and with no water/power supply

 - Decoration or internal soft furnishings such as curtains/blinds